liquinlab/elm-smile/docs/recruit/deploying.md

 messages.

-Second, make sure you have a set of `.env.*.local` files in the `env/` folder (created using `git secret reveal`) and have run the `npm run upload_config` command (refer back to the [initial setup instructions](/starting)).
+Second, make sure you have a set of `.env.*.local` files in the `env/` folder and have run the `npm run upload_config` command (refer back to the [initial setup instructions](/starting)).
 This latter command uploads some specific configuration options to GitHub which are needed for your deployment to run.
 You can verify these have been set by going to your repository on the GitHub website, clicking Settings, then "Secrets".
 There should be several repository secrets including `SECRET_APP_CONFIG` and `EXP_DEPLOY_PATH`, etc...

 Third, run the `npm run build` and `npm run preview` commands and verify that these steps are completed without error on your local machine.
 If there are